cofl/star-sky/contents/character/races/sarkany.md

 : Your Constitution score increases by 2.

 **Snowblind.**
 : You can see in dim light within 30 feet of you as if it were bright light, and in darkness as if it were dim light.
 You can't discern color in darkness, only shades of gray.

-**Wild Survivors.**
+This replaces the standard dark vision Sarkany have.

+**Survivors.**
-: You gain advantage to Survival checks when not near centers of population.
+: You gain advantage to Survival checks.

-TODO: names
+#### Divergent History
+In ancient days, what would become the Kirmis and Selvani households and their followers split off from the bulk of the Sarkany, following a vision from the god [Myrskynkala].
+They settled far from the caves and mountains of their brethren, in the forests and tundra beyond the Sanghar Desert.
+Over thousands of years, their tongue and culture have diverged noticably from those of their southern cousins.

+Lohin religion is still based primarily around the worship of the ancestors, as with those of the Titan's Shield, but the god [Myrskynkala] and its court plays a major role as guardian, protector, and guide to the spirits of the dead as they bargain with other great and mysterious powers in the beyond.

+The Lohin language, Hel, while related to the Sarkany tongue, is softer and simpler phonologically.
+Examples of Lohin names, given at birth or inherited from the family and household, are:

+- **Male Names:** Aatto, Eerikki, Jarmo, Joni, Jyrki, Kim, Pauli, Reko, Riku, Sampo, Taavi, Tyko, Yrjänä
+- **Female Names:** Adele, Aina, Anniina, Eerika, Ella, Hillevi, Ilona, Maria, Ritva, Ruut, Päivä, Saana, Sylvi, Tyyne
+- **Family/Household Names:** Aalto, Jokela, Kirmis, Linna, Nikula, Nurmi, Nylund, Mäkinen, Pentti, Peura, Rinne, Ruoho, Takala

+**Note**: If looking for further names, these were all drawn from a Finnish list.

 <!-- organization: links below -->
 [Commonwealth]: #TODO
 [discovery of life on Europa]: #TODO
 [Hévíz]: #TODO
+[humans]: #TODO
 [human god]: #TODO
+[Myrskynkala]: #TODO
 [Proxima Panthi]: #TODO
 [timeline-now]: #TODO
+[the time we set foot on their world]: /setting/timeline/#2103
 [timeline-ftl]: #TODO
 [Ter]: #TODO
 [University of Hévíz]: #TODO